-There is no Democratic candidate in the 35th district at this time.
+There is currently no Democratic candidate for the 35th state senate district.

 Illinois House of Representatives

-There are 9 state representative districts with portions inside Kane County.
+There are 9 state representative districts with geography inside Kane County.
 All have elections in 2018.

 Karina Villa is currently the Vice President of the West Chicago District 33 Board of Education and a school social worker.
 She has worked in the West Chicago and Villa Park school systems.
 She grew up in West Chicago and earned her MSW from Aurora University.
 She does not have a primary challenger.